SolidAlloy/ClassTypeReference-for-Unity/README.md

 A class which provides serializable references to `System.Type` of classes with an accompanying custom property drawer which allows class selection from drop-down.

-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+Licensed under the MIT license.
+See LICENSE file in the project root for full license information.
 DO NOT contribute to this project unless you accept the terms of the contribution agreement.

 ![screenshot](https://bitbucket.org/rotorz/classtypereference-for-unity/raw/master/screenshot.png)